corrode/corrode.github.io/content/pro/_index.md

 </p>
 <h3 class="pro-section-title pro-subsection-title">Break through learning plateaus together</h3>
 <p class="pro-section-subtitle pro-subtitle-wide">
     Learning a new language is <strong>hard</strong>, especially when your past experience in other languages works against you.
-Research shows that <a href="https://cacm.acm.org/research/here-we-go-again/"target="_blank" rel="noopener">61% of experienced programmers make incorrect assumptions</a>.
+Research shows that <a href="https://cacm.acm.org/research/here-we-go-again/" target="_blank" rel="noopener">61% of experienced programmers make incorrect assumptions</a>.
 It's completely normal to get stuck.
 </p>
 <p class="pro-section-subtitle pro-subtitle-wide">
     According to AWS, <a href="https://youtu.be/VthhIdqwdHc?si=sdykuMYs0VZ_ijM9&t=132" target="_blank" rel="noopener">teams without experts are 40% more likely to abandon Rust</a>.
 You don't have to do it alone.